aoberoi/SwiftUI-Set/README.md

    size of item views needs to change (or more specifically the number of columns), then the update should be animated.

+   NOTE: since the change where implicit animations for ShakeEffect were removed, the layout changes are animated.

 1. Fix the animation for choosing a card.
 No matter what duration is used, the change is immediate.

+   NOTE: since the change where the implicit animations for ShakeEffect were removed, the duration is now whatever was set in the withAnimation block for the choose() method.
+That duration effects all kinds of UI changes that can occur on a choose(), such as the movement of cards to the discardPile.
+Ideally the durations of various kinds of updates are separated, but that might require some more view-specific @State, or may be very complex.
+The selection state change should feel immediate.

-1. Replace the animation for a complete selection of matched cards and a complete selection of unmatched cards.
+2. Replace the animation for a complete selection of matched cards and a complete selection of unmatched cards.
 The color change is too subtle and it's not obvious what the colors mean.

+   NOTE: since the change where the implicit animations for ShakeEffect were removed, this became even more subtle.
+The feedback should be immediate, and right now the duration is dictated by the withAnimation block for the choose() method (similar to above).

-1. When dealing cards into the bottom of the ScrollView, make sure the ScrollView bottom is completely visible.
+3. When dealing cards into the bottom of the ScrollView, make sure the ScrollView bottom is completely visible.
 Animate the scrolling at the same time as the cards being dealt.

-1. Factor out views so that `SetGameView` isn't so huge.
+4. Factor out views so that `SetGameView` isn't so huge.
 Prime examples are the placeholder views, cardView, etc. This should done after animation issues are sorted out because refactoring before that point would probably be undone and redone.

-1. Implement card-by-card movement animations.
+5. Implement card-by-card movement animations.
 This can be applied to the initial dealing of cards, each time 3 new cards and dealt, when a match is moved to the discard pile, and when a new game is started.
 One technique is to use view @State to keep track of which cards are not yet moved.
    This technique is demonstrated in Lecture 8 around 36:45.

-1. Make the card piles have depth and messy looking.
+6. Make the card piles have depth and messy looking.
 Show the number of cards left in the deck, and possibly the number of matched cards.

-1. Implement a constraint on the card size in `playArea` by reading the width of cards in `controls` and using that as the minimum width.
+7. Implement a constraint on the card size in `playArea` by reading the width of cards in `controls` and using that as the minimum width.
 Prototype using `LayoutValueKey` and custom layout.

-1. Nice-to-have iOS 16 updates
+8. Nice-to-have iOS 16 updates
     a.
 Update minimum iOS target (if not done already)
     a.
 Remove landscape previews
     a.
 Evaluate how the views perform in different dynamic type sizes